mvysny/vaadin-tab-scope-example/README.md

 See the `TabScopedView` and `TabScopedViewNoAppLayout` routes for more details.

+## Limitations

+The functionality of this prototype depends on browsers preserving the `window.name` value on navigation.
+In general, the following actions trigger a navigation:

+- Clicking a link from within the app
+- Typing in a new address into browser's address bar, or clicking bookmarked link in browser's bookmark toolbar
+- Going forward/back in history
+- When a Selenium-controlled `Driver` performs page `get()`.

+Unfortunately, certain browsers will not preserve `window.name` under certain navigation types:

+- Safari 18.3.1 will not preserve `window.name` when URL is typed in to browser's address bar via keyboard, or when a bookmarked URL is clicked.
+TODO untested: possibly also when back/forward button is pressed, and also when the Selenium-controlled driver performs `get()`.
+  - However, when Safari's dev tools (Web Inspector) is open, the `window.name` is preserved.
+- Similar behavior observed with Chrome as well - unconfirmed, TODO verify.

+See the discussion of the [issue #21141](https://github.com/vaadin/flow/issues/21141) for more details.

 ## Cleaning up

 This is the open topic.
 The way `TabScope` works is that it keeps a `Map` from `ExtendedClientDetails.windowName`